-In all three studies an exacerbation was defined as a worsening of asthma that required treatment with systemic corticosteroids or a doubling of the baseline ICS dose.
-Most exacerbations were managed in the out-patient setting and the majority were treated with systemic steroids.
+In all three trials an exacerbation was defined as a worsening of asthma that required treatment with systemic corticosteroids or a doubling of the baseline ICS dose.
+Most exacerbations were managed in the outpatient setting and the majority were treated with systemic steroids.
 Hospitalization rates were not significantly different between Xolair and placebo-treated patients; however, the overall hospitalization rate was small.
 Among those patients who experienced an exacerbation, the distribution of exacerbation severity was similar between treatment groups.

-Studies 1 and 2
+Asthma Trials 1 and 2

-At screening, patients in Studies 1 and 2 had a forced expiratory volume in one second (FEV1) between 40% and 80% predicted.
+At screening, patients in Asthma Trials 1 and 2 had a forced expiratory volume in one second (FEV1) between 40% and 80% predicted.
 All patients had a FEV1 improvement of at least 12% following beta2-agonist administration.
 All patients were symptomatic and were being treated with inhaled corticosteroids (ICS) and short acting beta2-agonists.
 Patients receiving other concomitant controller medications were excluded, and initiation of additional controller medications while on study was prohibited.
 Patients currently smoking were excluded.

-Each study was comprised of a run-in period to achieve a stable conversion to a common ICS (beclomethasone dipropionate), followed by randomization to Xolair or placebo.
+Each trial was comprised of a run-in period to achieve a stable conversion to a common ICS (beclomethasone dipropionate), followed by randomization to Xolair or placebo.
 Patients received Xolair for 16 weeks with an unchanged corticosteroid dose unless an acute exacerbation necessitated an increase.
 Patients then entered an ICS reduction phase of 12 weeks during which ICS dose reduction was attempted in a step-wise manner.

 The distribution of the number of asthma exacerbations per patient in each group during a study was analyzed separately for the stable steroid and steroid-reduction periods.